pcfens/puppet-filebeat/README.md

     [See above](#json-logs). (default: {})
   - `multiline`: [Hash] Options that control how Filebeat handles log messages that span multiple lines.
     [See above](#multiline-logs). (default: {})

+#### Define: `filebeat::processor`

+Installs a configuration file for a processor.

+Be sure to read the [processor configuration details](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-processors.html) to fully understand what these parameters do.

+**Parameters for `filebeat::processor`**
+  - `ensure`: The ensure parameter on the prospector configuration file. (default: present)
+  - `priority`: [Integer] Used to help alpha-numerically sort the processor files in the config dir location. (default: 10)
+  - `processor_name`: [String] The name of the processor. (default: $name)
+  - `params`: [Hash] The key-value pairs to pass to the processor as parameters.
+Not required on all processors, review documentation for more details. (default: undef)
+  - `when`: Optional[Hash] Run this processor on any event that matches these conditions.
+Populates the `when` option. (default: undef)

 ## Limitations